Robin-WZQ/Chinese-Landscape-Painting-Style-Transfer/README.md

   ```
 Also, I grap some pictures(nearly 800) from website, I added these pictures into the Alice dataset.
 U can ran grap.py to generate you own dataset.

+After preprocessing, the it will generate 3 dataset
+- processed by canny, like:

+- processed by HED, like:

+- canny + HED, like: